Skip to Main Content

 Steely Library's guide to OERs at NKU, where you can find information on locating OER resources, grant opportunities, and more.

-Open Educational Resources (OERs) are teaching, learning, or research resources that are offered freely to users in at least one form and that either reside in the public domain or have been released under an open copyright license that allows for its free use, reuse, modification, and sharing with attribution.
-Generally, copyright permission is granted by use of an open license (for example, Creative Commons licenses) which allows anyone to freely use, adapt and share the resource—anytime, anywhere.
-“Open” permissions are typically defined in terms of the “5R’s”: users are free to Retain, Reuse, Revise, Remix and Redistribute these educational materials.
+Open Educational Resources (OERs) are teaching, learning, or research resources that are offered freely to users that either reside in the public domain or have been released under an open copyright license that allows for its free use, reuse, modification, and sharing with attribution.
+Generally, copyright permission is granted by the resource creator through the use of an open license (for example, Creative Commons licenses) allowing anyone to freely use, adapt and share the resource—anytime, anywhere.

 A closer look at the 5R activities: